scoder/quicktions/README.rst

 quicktions
 ==========

-Python's ``Fraction`` data type is an excellent way to do exact money calculations and largely beats ``Decimal`` in terms of simplicity, accuracy and safety.
-Clearly not in terms of speed, though, given the cdecimal accelerator in Py3.3+.
+Python's ``Fraction`` data type is an excellent way to do exact calculations with unlimited rational numbers and largely beats ``Decimal`` in terms of simplicity, accuracy and safety.
+Clearly not in terms of speed, though, given the cdecimal accelerator in Python 3.3+.

 ``quicktions`` is an adaptation of the original ``fractions`` module (as included in CPython 3.10) that is compiled and optimised with